 I Want to Get Off the Grid!

-Typically we get the calls in September right after the hottest month in Louisiana, which is August.
+Typically we get the calls in September right after the hottest month on the Gulf, which is August.
 They start by announcing “I want to get off the grid!”
 99% of these people actually mean something totally different than what they are saying.

 When we ask them why, they typically say “I just got my August electric bill in and it was double because it was over 100 degrees most of the month with no rain, and I like my house cool, and now I hate Entergy for sending me this bill, so I want to go off grid and never pay them a dime again”!